Helping The Hurt Attorney Blog

 However, just because an adjuster values your car at a certain amount, it does not mean you are not entitled to more compensation.

-Besides speaking to an attorney, we also recommend understanding the process that adjusters go through when they evaluate a vehicle and injury claim so that you can be sure you are getting a proper evaluation.
+Besides speaking to an attorney, we recommend understanding the process that adjusters follow when evaluating vehicle damages and injury claims so that you can be sure you are getting a proper evaluation.

 Table Of Contents